 Counting countries is inauthentic, it is a poorly skewed indication of how well traveled you are.
 This begs the question, what does it mean to actually visit a country, or to visit anyplace, really?
 I could say that I’ve been scores of places that I haven’t actually been to.
 West Virginia?
 Sure, probably 20 times stopping for gas while driving between my college and my parents house when I was still in school.
 How about Japan?
 I recently had a 5 hour layover there, and spent an hour and a half exploring the Tsukiji fish market while eating sushi for breakfast.
 My passport was stamped, but does that mean I have really been to and experienced Japan?
 Not exactly.

 Deciding what defines a visit is a blurry line, which is exactly why it doesn’t mean anything.
 It gives zero indication on just how much you know about the destination.
-Do you see Bourdain with a country count on his Instagram page like some of other travel bloggers?
+Do you see Bourdain with a country count on his Instagram page like some of these travel bloggers?
 No, because he knows better than anyone that it is a meaningless number.